 Who doesn’t love a good return policy?
 Not I said the fly.
-The Sephora return policy is standard in some ways and pretty awesome in other ways.
+The return policy at Sephora is standard in some ways and pretty awesome in other ways.
 But like any store policy it comes with some fine print that needs further explanation.
-Here’s exactly how the return policy at Sephora works so you can buy beauty products with piece-of-mind knowing what (and how) you can return.
+Here’s exactly how the policy at Sephora works so you can buy beauty products with piece-of-mind knowing what (and how) you can return.

 How Many Return Days at Sephora?

 Sephora gives you a fairly liberal 60 days from date of purchase to return items.

 If you try to return something more that 60 days from date of purchase you’re NOT completely out of luck.

 You’ll simply have to settle for a Sephora merchandise credit which can be used online and in-store.

 Their merchandise credit does NOT expire which is cool, but be aware that it can’t be replaced if you lose it.

 But if items are opened they must be in “gently used” condition.

 What they mean by “gently used” is hard to say.

 Because of this I called and chatted with a Sephora rep and was told that you can take home beauty items and give them a gentle test drive.